trustoverip/tswg-tsp-specification/spec/spec.md

 ### Routing with a Single Intermediary

 The endpoints `A` and `B` may use the same intermediary, i.e, `P` = `Q`.
-Since `A` and `B` usually choose their intermediaries independently, this scenario may happen by coincidence.
-Regardless of how it occurs, the operation specified in this section continues to ensure the same trust properties except the fact that compromise of a single intermediary may expose the whole routing path.
+Since `A` and `B` usually choose their intermediaries independently this scenario may happen by coincidence.
+Regardless of how it occurs, the operation specified in this section continues to ensure the same trust properties as with differing intermediaries except for the fact that a compromise of a single intermediary may expose the whole routing path.

 ### Routing with More Than Two Intermediaries

 When the intermediary hop count `k > 2`, the routed message format remains the same.
 The routing hops between intermediaries, e.g. between `P` and `Q`, will be repeated multiple times.

-The source endpoint MAY learn and compose the route path by a combination of source's choices, destination's choices (that are shared with the source via the Out-Of-Band Introduction mechanism), or by separate TSP message with control payload fields, or other means that are out of scope.
+The source endpoint MAY learn and compose the route path by a combination of the source's choices, and/or the destination's choices (that have been shared with the source via the Out-Of-Band Introduction mechanism, separate TSP message with control payload fields, or other means that are out of scope for this spec).

 ## Multi-Recipient Communications